Mortgage Made Better

 Co-buying is not forever.

-If the home goes down in value, the partner shares in the loss.
-You don't owe extra money beyond the sale proceeds.
+If the home loses value, losses are shared proportionally.
+You don't owe more than the sale proceeds.

 Shared Equity Calculator